Customer complaints and feedback

 If you are a council tenant you may wish to complain about a matter specifically related to your tenancy.
 You can do this is any of the ways described above.
 You can also make contact with the Housing Ombudsman at any point for additional support, and do not have to complete the councils full complaints process before the do so.

-You can contact them via the Housing Ombudsman website - Opens in a new window, by calling 0300 111 3000 (lines are open Monday to Friday from 9:15 to 17:15) or by emailing info@housing-ombudsman.org.uk.
+You can contact them via the Housing Ombudsman website, by calling 0300 111 3000 (lines are open Monday to Friday from 9am to 5pm, lines will be closed for staff training every Thursday from 3.30pm - 5pm) or by emailing info@housing-ombudsman.org.uk.

-You can find out more about what you should expect as a tenant when making a complaint by reading the Housing Ombudsman complaint handling code - Opens in a new window.
+You can find out more about what you should expect as a tenant when making a complaint by reading the Housing Ombudsman complaint handling code.

 Referral to Ombudsman